-- 2.52 The evidence in the Lewisham SHMA shows that the main need for housing in Lewisham is for family housing which is defined in the London Plan as houses having three or more bedrooms, and that the further conversion of houses into flats should be limited.
-The Council has ensured through the Strategic Site Allocations in the Core Strategy and the smaller other allocations in the Site Allocations Local Plan and Lewisham Town Centre Local Plan that the projected housing growth for Lewisham can be accommodated without the need for the further conversion of dwelling houses into flats and the consequent loss of high quality family accommodation. - 2.53 The Lewisham Conversion Study estimates that the policy option ensure the retention of up to 7,300 unconverted family dwellings, as compared to what could potentially be granted planning permission by the Lewisham UDP Policy HSG 9 in line with the need for this type of accommodation identified in the Lewisham SHMA.
+- 2.22 The evidence in the Lewisham SHMA shows that the main need for housing in Lewisham is for family housing which is defined in the London Plan as houses having three or more bedrooms, and that the further conversion of houses into flats should be limited.
+The Council has ensured through the Strategic Site Allocations in the Core Strategy and the smaller other allocations in the Site Allocations Local Plan and Lewisham Town Centre Local Plan that the projected housing growth for Lewisham can be accommodated without the need for the further conversion of single family houses into flats and the consequent loss of high quality family accommodation. - 2.23 The Lewisham Housing Conversions Study estimates that the policy would ensure the retention of up to 7,300 single family houses, as compared to what could potentially be granted planning permission by the Lewisham UDP Policy HSG 9 in line with the need for this type of accommodation identified in the Lewisham SHMA.
 The VOA data shows that 54% of the entire housing stock is already in the form of flats and 18% of the total is in the form of conversions.
-DM Policy 3 will therefore preserve a choice of the types of dwellings available. - 2.54 DM Policy 3 allows for the conversion of houses not considered suitable for family occupation.
+DM Policy 3 will therefore preserve a choice of the types of dwellings available. - 2.24 DM Policy 3 allows for the conversion of houses not considered suitable for family occupation.
 This would be individually assessed in terms of point 1.a and 1.b of the policy.
-The Council considers that the policy is appropriate and is the most consistent and effective way to prevent the conversion of dwellings suitable for family accommodation that will meet identified housing need.
+The Council considers that the policy is appropriate and is the most consistent and effective way to prevent the conversion of single family houses suitable for family accommodation that will meet identified housing need.

-2.6 Conversions of office space and other B use class space into flats
+2.4 Conversions of office space and other B Use Class space into flats